 The History Quest series serves as an introduction to world history that is written from a secular perspective.
 History Quest will eventually replace the entire History Odyssey, Level One series.
 (The other levels of History Odyssey are not being replaced.)
-The biggest difference between the two series is that History Odyssey relies entirely on the use of core books from other publishers (e.g., Hillyer’s A Child’s History of the World), while History Quest courses are based on a core text from the same publisher that was written specifically for each course.
-However, you will still use supplemental books such as The Usborne Internet-Linked Encyclopedia of World History with the History Quest study guides.
+The biggest difference between the two series is that History Odyssey relies entirely on the use of core books from other publishers (e.g., Hillyer’s A Child’s History of the World), while History Quest courses are based on a core text from Pandia Press that was written specifically for each course.
+However, you will still use supplemental books such as The Usborne Encyclopedia of World History: with Internet Links with the History Quest study guides.

 The primary book for each course is the core text—a compilation of well-written history and stories.
 Each core text is written primarily for use as a read-aloud book for children in grades one through four, but older students in fifth and sixth grade can read it without assistance.
 These core texts can also be used as supplements along with other approaches to history.